 Living History Through the Eyes of the Enslaved

-Saturday, October 9th from 10:00 am-3:00 pm is included with garden admission to Magnolia.
-The living history program will include storytelling, brick making, outdoor cooking, and blacksmithing.
-The event will also include access to the inside of the cabins for self-guided tours in lieu of the “From Slavery to Freedom” tour.
+The living history program will include storytelling, brick making, outdoor cooking, and more.
+The event will also include access to the inside of the cabins for self-guided tours in lieu of the “From Slavery to Freedom” tour